-- Investments available for sale in equity instruments (except for impairment, where currency differences are reclassified to other comprehensive income items in the consolidated statement of income). - The financial obligations that have been designated as a risk coverage tool to cover the risk of net investment in a foreign activity, as long as the coverage is effective. - Hedging instruments used for cash flow risk as long as the hedge is effective. - On an exceptional basis, the Egyptian Cabinet agreed to deal with the exceptional economic decision related to moving the exchange rate by setting an additional option for Paragraph No. (28) of the amended Egyptian Accounting Standard No. (13) "The Effects of Changes in Foreign Exchange Rates," which requires recognition of currency differences.
-Within the statement of profits or losses for the period in which these differences arise, so that the standard allows the recognition of debit and credit currency differences on the translation of assets and liabilities of monetary nature in foreign currencies existing at the end of the fiscal year within the items of other comprehensive income in accordance with Paragraph No. (9) of the appendix to the standard amendment, Paragraph No. (10) of the amendment also made it possible to include the amount of currency differences resulting from the retranslation of monetary items, which were presented in the items of other comprehensive income in accordance with Paragraph No. (9) of this appendix, in the profits or losses carried forward at the end of the financial period for applying The specific treatment contained in this Appendix.
+- The financial obligations that have been designated as a risk coverage tool to cover the risk of net investment in a foreign activity, as long as the coverage is effective. - Hedging instruments used for cash flow risk as long as the hedge is effective. - On an exceptional basis, the Egyptian Cabinet agreed to deal with the exceptional economic decision related to moving the exchange rate by setting an additional option for Paragraph No. (28) of the amended Egyptian Accounting Standard No. (13) "The Effects of Changes in Foreign Exchange Rates," which requires recognition of currency differences.
+Within the statement of profits or losses for the period in which these differences arise, so that the standard allows the recognition of debit and credit currency differences on the translation of assets and liabilities of monetary nature in foreign currencies existing at the end of the fiscal year within the items of other comprehensive income in accordance with Paragraph No. (9) of the appendix to the standard amendment, Paragraph No. (10) of the amendment also made it possible to include the amount of currency differences resulting from the retranslation of monetary items, which were presented in the items of other comprehensive income in accordance with Paragraph No. (9) of this appendix, in the retained earnings or losses at the end of the financial period for applying The specific treatment contained in this Appendix.